directus/directus/docs/guides/extensions/email-template.md

 ## Add Template to Directus

-Place email templates in the ./templates directory, or set the new location in the EMAIL_TEMPLATES_PATH environment variable.
+Custom email templates are stored in the configured `EMAIL_TEMPLATES_PATH` location, which defaults to the `./templates` folder relative to your project.

 1. Inside the templates directory, copy and paste the required liquid files for your email.
 These cannot go in a subdirectory.